 CMODEL1.CIR Download the SPICE file

-The reality of producing capacitors is in two parasitic components that come along with the package: inductance and resistance.
+The reality of producing capacitors creates two parasitic components that come along with the package: inductance and resistance.
 External leads and internal paths create inductive and resistive parasitic components.
 So how does the real capacitor behave versus frequency?
 You can break down the behavior into three frequencies.

 At low frequencies, the capacitor's impedance looks just like you'd expect from the specified capacitor value.
 At self-resonance, the capacitive and inductive impedances cancel each other out leaving only a resistive component.
 The self resonance is given by